JudgementDev/my-socnets-username/README.md

-# DISCLAIMER: THIS SERVICE IS CREATED FOR PERSONAL PURPOSES AND IS NOT INTENDED FOR USE ELSEWHERE

 # my-socnets-username
-API for getting my nicknames in socnets for GitHub Profile Page
+API for getting my nicknames in social networks for GitHub Profile Page

 # link for discord/telegram nick
 ```